Milpirri Banner - KURLUKUKU (Diamond Dove)

 Tasman’s traditional country, Miya Miya and Pawarla and the Dreamings associated with these particular sites, provide the inspiration and imagery for her distinctive paintings.
 She says that painting provides her with a ‘happy way’ in which to make her culture strong.

 Rosie Napurrurla Tasman was first introduced to the medium of acrylic paint in 1986 when the first works from Lajamanu were created for a public audience.
 Since then, painting has played a fundamental role in the ritual and ceremonial life of her family.
-Both of her siblings, Teddy Japurrurla Morrison and Molly Napurrurla Tasman are established artists in the Lajamanu community, and her daughter Denise Napangardi Robertson is one of the younger generation of Warlpiri artists.
+Both of her siblings, Teddy Japurrurla Morrison and Molly Napurrurla Tasman are established artists in the Lajamanu community, and her daughter Denise Napangardi Robertson is one of the younger generations of Warlpiri artists.

 Tasman’s work alternates between intricate dotted circular motifs and bold gestural brush strokes.
 Her palette oscillates from traditional ochre colours to a freer application of bright yellows, reds and blues.
 In her Janganpa (possum) dreaming, she employs a technique of a white monochrome background to enhance the kuruwarri (ancestral designs) of the Janganpa ancestor and his travels across the country.
 Her Ngurlu (seed) dreamings employ a technique where the iconography of the seed is mirrored in a background circular pattern of dots.
 This reinforces the essential elements of the seed dreaming.

-Rosie has also been a key member of Lajamanu community on all issues relating to country, hunting and traditional knowledge.
+Rosie has also been a key member of the Lajamanu community on all issues relating to country, hunting and traditional knowledge.
 She is an active member of the North Tanami Protected Area and has been a key person in establishing the ranger program.
 Rosie is an expert hunter of both animals and plant food.
-During a commercial venture in 2005 Rosie was easily the most experienced and prolific collector of Acacia Coreacia seed for sale to commercial buyers in Alice Springs.
+During a commercial venture in 2005, Rosie was easily the most experienced and prolific collector of Acacia Coreacia seed for sale to commercial buyers in Alice Springs.

 In Lajamanu Myra Herbert Nungarrayi and Margaret Martin Nungarrayi.